-1.1 The purpose of this report is to update Members on the growth of conference tourism over recent years and the potential for future growth, as a key element of tourism development in the City.

-- Note the importance and economic value of conference tourism to the city and the projected growth of this sector - Note the importance of Conference support mechanisms such as the Subvention Scheme in attracting events - Agree to extend the scheme end date to 2025, subject to agreement with Tourism NI and subject to resource availability.
+- 1.1 The purpose of this report is to update Members on the growth of conference tourism over recent years and the potential for future growth, as a key element of tourism development in the City. - 2.0 Recommendations - 2.1 The Committee is asked to: - Note the importance and economic value of conference tourism to the city and the projected growth of this sector - Note the importance of Conference support mechanisms such as the Subvention Scheme in attracting events - Agree to extend the scheme end date to 2025, subject to agreement with Tourism NI and subject to resource availability.